Make every purchase count with UROKO REWARDS! Learn More

 Fish taco beer batter

-1. Cut your white fish into short strips or bite-size chunks.
+1. Cut your white fish into short strips or chunks.
+Season lightly with salt, black pepper.
+For extra crunch, dust the fish lightly with cornstarch.

-2. Make the garlic-lime sauce: toss everything into a food processor and blend until smooth and creamy.
+2. Make the garlic lime sauce: toss everything into a food processor and blend until smooth and creamy.
+Adjust as needed.

 3. Whip up the citrus slaw: mix the ingredients in a bowl and toss to combine.

-5. Dip each piece of fish into the batter and fry in small batches until golden and crispy.
+6. Dip each piece of fish into the batter and fry in small batches until golden and crispy, about 3 to 4 minutes.
+As soon as they come out of the oil, sprinkle with salt.

-6. Serve in warm corn tortillas.
-Layer in the crispy fish, add slaw, top with the crema.
-Finish with cilantro, avocado, a squeeze of lime, crumbled Cotija, and a splash of Cholula.
+7. Serve in warm corn tortillas.
+Layer the crispy fish, add slaw, and top with the white sauce.
+Finish with cilantro, avocado, a squeeze of lime, Cotija, and a splash of Cholula.

 • ½ tsp ground cumin